UnifierHQ/unifier-revolt/README.md

 carefully before doing so.

 ## Note
-Unifier Micro and UnifierHQ developers are not affiliated or associated with, or endorsed by Revolt.
+Unifier and UnifierHQ developers are not affiliated or associated with, or endorsed by Revolt.